kenziema/CoffeeShopPage/README.md

 # CoffeeShopPage

-This is a final project for Human and Computer Interaction Course
+This is a final project for Human and Computer Interaction Course back in 2021 (2nd Semester)

 ## Homepage